 To treat the mildest form of gum disease, gingivitis, more frequent professional cleanings and using a prescription mouth rinse at home each day is typically adequate to reverse the damage to oral health.
-However, once gum disease reaches the more advanced stages an in depth treatment option is necessary.
-In most cases, we recommend a combination of two treatments: scaling, the removal of plaque and tartar buildup at and below the gum line, and root planing, the smoothing of tooth roots to prevent future buildup.
+However, once gum disease reaches the more advanced stages an in-depth treatment option is necessary.
+In most cases, we recommend a combination of two treatments: scaling, the removal of plaque and tartar at and below the gum line, and root planing, the smoothing of tooth roots to prevent future buildup.
 This process is typically completed with just local anesthesia to numb the areas to be treated.
 Using a number of picks, scalpels, and smoothing tools, the dentist carefully chips away all the plaque and tartar that irritate gums to prevent the loss of soft tissue leading to gum recession and potential tooth loss.
-This procedure may need to be completed one or more times, and can also be performed using a soft tissue laser, and we may combine scaling and root planing with antibiotic therapy to ensure long term success.
+This procedure may need to be completed one or more times, and it can also be performed using a soft tissue laser.
+We may combine scaling and root planing with antibiotic therapy to ensure long term success.

 Plaque is the byproduct of bacteria that live in our mouth breaking down foods and extracting nutrients.
 When the amount of plaque excreted by bacteria overwhelms the saliva’s ability to neutralize the acidity of plaque, tooth decay or gum disease may occur.
 For this reason, topical antibiotics may be applied in the area affected by gum disease.
 This keeps bacteria from populating the area reducing plaque buildup and allowing the gums to successfully heal and reattach.